Rhubarb And Apple Crumble

 Can rhubarb & apple crumble be made in advance?

-Yes, both the rhubarb & apple filling and the crumble topping can be made 2-3 days in advance & stored separately in the fridge.
+Both the rhubarb & apple filling and the crumble topping can be made up to 3 days in advance & should be stored separately in the fridge.
 I’d recommend assembling the crumble just before baking and if you’re baking the crumble straight from the fridge, you’ll need to add a couple of extra minutes to the cooking time.

 Does crumble filling need to be pre cooked?